Ukraine Whistleblower Will Answer Questions From House Republicans Under Oath, Lawyer Says

 Schiff added that he lost interest in having the whistleblower testify following the president’s repeated attempts to undermine the whistleblower’s credibility and repeated calls to have their identity unmasked, CBS News reported.

-As The Inquisitr reported earlier Sunday, while the president and many Republicans have continued to deny that there was a quid pro quo involved in the July interaction, White House Counselor Kellyanne Conway said in an interview on CNN that she didn’t know whether the president ordered funds to be held unless Ukraine publicly announced an investigation into former Vice President Joe Biden.
+As The Inquisitr reported earlier Sunday, while the president and many Republicans have continued to deny that there was a quid pro quo involved in the July interaction, White House Counselor Kellyanne Conway said in an interview on CNN that she didn’t know whether or not the president ordered funds to be held.
+Reportedly, Trump was going to withhold aid unless Ukraine publicly announced an investigation into former Vice President Joe Biden.

 Delivered To Your INBOX